 During comparison between this research results and the research on the national park by Tang et al. (2010), an interesting phenomenon is appeared that the importance order of each factor established by Tang et al. (2010) is just opposite to that in this paper.
 For National Park, protection function is the most important, followed by the recreational function, scientific research function, and education function, while the unique characteristics of desert tourism is based on the special natural geography environment and humanistic environment of arid area as a carrier, paying more attention to enjoyment and recreation of tourism activities (Pan 2000).
-Therefore, among the influence factor of resource are very important (Table 2).
+Therefore, among the influence factor of recreation value of desert tourism, products abundance, the level, status, and role of resource are very important (Table 2).